EnglishSpanish

 Email teia@cofed.org about financial harvests and relationships and CoFED operations.

-Ms. Evans has been with the organization for 5.5 years, first serving as a board member and now as Director of The Dolla Dolla Bill.
+Ms. Evans serves as a conduit and advocate for service to others in this work.
+She currently resides on Lumbee land and is committed to fostering change and redirection within our food system.
 As the Co-Executive Director, Teia leads the internal operations and finance for the organization.
 She has been working to provide the tools for people to start their own cooperatives for the past decade and is passionate about cooperative development and building thriving communities.
 She serves on the boards of both local and national organizations that are committed to economic justice and advancement.
-Ms. Evans earned her Juris Doctorate and Master of Business Administration degrees at North Carolina Central University.
+Ms. Evans earned her Juris Doctorate and Master of Business Administration degrees at North Carolina Central University School of Law.

 EDUCATION DIRECTOR